Treaty of Jeddah

 The British Indian Empire, also known as the British Raj, is comprised of a complex of presidencies, provinces, protectorates, and agencies.
 Only the top level subdivisions are shown here.

 The area under direct British rule is known as British India and made up of presidencies and provinces - a presidency simply being the name for an older province.

 Outside British India, but often included within the sphere of the presidencies/provinces, are the hundreds of protectorates or 'princely states'.
 These are indirectly ruled states, the largest being Hyderabad, Kashmir, and Mysore.
 The others are either collected into agencies - which may in turn contain other smaller agencies - or fall under the sway of the provinces.

-The British-mandated Emirate of Transjordan signs the Hadda Agreement with the Sultanate of Nejd, formally defining the boundary between the two countries in the wake of the Kuwait Conference.
-The agreement concludes by stating that it "will remain in force for so long as His Britannic Majesty's Government are entrusted with the Mandate for Trans-Jordan"
+The British-mandated Emirate of Transjordan signed the Hadda Agreement with the Sultanate of Nejd, formally defining the boundary between the two countries in the wake of the Kuwait Conference.
+The agreement concluded by stating that it would "remain in force for so long as His Britannic Majesty's Government [was] entrusted with the Mandate for Trans-Jordan"

 The Majlis of Persia declares Reza Khan, the former Prime Minister, as the Shah of Persia, having deposed and formally exiled Ahmad Shah Qajar in October.
 Three days later, on 15 December, Reza Khan takes the imperial oath, becoming Reza Shah Pahlavi - the first shah of the Pahlavi dynasty.

 After sending a fact-finding commission to the region, the League of Nations concludes that the Mosul Vilayet - disputed between the Turkish Republic and British controlled Kingdom of Iraq - belongs to Iraq.
 Turkey protests the decision but agrees to cede its claim in June 1926 in return for a share of oil profits.